ahmadbilaldev/compressor.dev/README.md

 ## Interfaces

 Keeping in view the project needs, it needs a landing page where the user can simply upload files to encode/decode and download them.
 Hence the first interface is related to encoding and decoding.

+1. Encoding and Decoding
+2. Visualization of Huffman Tree